garden-io/garden/docs/guides/deprecations.md

  fullUrl: ${var.baseUrl}?param=xyz # <-- users expect this to evaluate to https://example.com/?param=xyz
 ```

-When using `apiVersion: garden.io/v1`, the question mark is considered part of the template expression and thus `fullUrl` evaluates to `https://example.com/param=xyz` and there is no error if `var.baseUrl` doesn't exist.
+Due to the optional template expression syntax, the value behind `var.fullUrl` actually evaluates to `https://example.com/param=xyz` (Notice the missing question mark after the value of `var.baseUrl`) when using `apiVersion: garden.io/v1`.

+For this reason, we will remove the optional template expression syntax.
+You can adopt the new behaviour and prepare your configuration files for the release of Garden 0.14 by using `apiVersion: garden.io/v2` in the project-level configuration.

-When using `apiVersion: garden.io/v2`, the question mark operator has been removed and thus `fullUrl` evaluates to `https://example.com/?param=xyz` and resolving the action will fail if `var.baseUrl` doesn't exist.
+When using `apiVersion: garden.io/v2`, the optional template syntax has been removed and thus `var.fullUrl` evaluates to `https://example.com/?param=xyz` and resolving the action will fail if `var.baseUrl` doesn't exist.

+You can use explicit fallback values using the logical or operator in case you've been relying on the optional template expression syntax.

 ## Default configuration values